 This is an account of my geeky adventures in Japan in 2002, particularly relating to the Sakura Taisen series of games.
 It was written in 2003, with the aim of capturing the spirit of my experience before the freshness of the memories faded.

-A decade later, I wrote this article on the Sakura Taisen series for Hardcore Gaming 101.
-You may also enjoy reading that.
+A decade later, I wrote this gigantic article on the Sakura Taisen series for Hardcore Gaming 101.
+That may be better to read if you want a more mature and professionally-written introduction to the series, rather than an old personal account of my memories with it.

 Reading this will not spoil Sakura Taisen for people who haven’t played it; you might run out and get it after reading this and I wouldn’t want to ruin your fun.
 If you came to this file through some roundabout way, you can find my main site at metalbat.com.